India Oxenberg

 India Riven Oxenberg (born June 7, 1991) is an American actress and documentary film producer.
 A granddaughter of Princess Elizabeth of Yugoslavia, she is a relative of the House of Karađorđević, the former royal family of Serbia and, later, Yugoslavia.
 Oxenberg began her career as a child actress, with small roles in film and television projects that her mother, Catherine Oxenberg, and then-stepfather, Casper Van Dien, were involved in.
 As a teenager, she was a cast member of the reality television series I Married a Princess.

-From 2011 to 2018, Oxenberg was involved in NXIVM, an American multi-level marketing company that was later exposed as a cult.
+From 2011 to 2018, Oxenberg was involved in NXIVM, an American multi-level marketing company widely described as a cult.
 While in NXIVM she was introduced to a secret group "DOS" and was groomed to be a sexual partner of NXIVM's founder, Keith Raniere.
 In 2020, she published the book Still Learning: A Memoir.
 She also produced and stars in the documentary series Seduced: Inside the NXIVM Cult, which details her time in the cult.

 Early life and education

 Oxenberg was born on June 7, 1991, to actress Catherine Oxenberg and William Weitz Shaffer.
 Oxenberg's father was arrested in 1992 for smuggling marijuana from Thailand, reportedly profiting $50 million from drug trading.
 Her maternal grandparents are Princess Elizabeth of Yugoslavia and Howard Oxenberg, a Jewish dress manufacturer.
 As a great-granddaughter of Prince Regent Paul of Yugoslavia (Elizabeth's father), Oxenberg is a descendant of the House of Karađorđević, which ruled Serbia and Yugoslavia.
 Oxenberg is also a relative of the British royal family, the Danish royal family, and the Greek royal family through her great-grandmother, Princess Olga of Greece and Denmark.
-Finnish philanthropist Princess Aurora Demidova was her maternal great-great-great-great-grandmother.
+Finnish philanthropist Aurora Karamzin was her maternal great-great-great-great-grandmother.
 She is a niece of writer and fashion designer Christina Oxenberg.

 She grew up in Malibu, California, and graduated from Malibu High School.

 In 2008, Oxenberg was presented to society at Le Bal des débutantes at the Hôtel de Crillon in Paris.
-She was one of two members of the Karađorđević dynasty to make her debut at Le Bal that year, alongside her cousin Victoria de Silva, the daughter of Princess Katarina and Sir Desmond de Silva.
+She was one of two descendants of the Karađorđević dynasty to make her debut at Le Bal that year, alongside her cousin Victoria de Silva, the daughter of Princess Katarina and Sir Desmond de Silva.